Person obsessing over words to enable you an easy, positive, and delightful user experience? A UX (copy)writer!

 We like to repeat this sentence often – Put your users first and write for them, not search engines.

 Search engines are interested in delivering quality search results to real people.
-If your copy doesn’t give a good user experience that converts and encourages users to take action, the number of page visitors to your website is irrelevant.
+If your copy doesn’t give a good user experience that converts and encourages users to take action, your website’s number of page visitors is irrelevant.

 Focus on benefits